MangelMaxime/Nacara/docs/nacara/advanced/custom-layout-js.md

 :::info
 We are going to use JavaScript to write our layout but you can also write them using F#.

-For the tutorial, it is easier to use JavaScript as no setup is required
+For the tutorial, it is easier to use JavaScript as you can use scripts file directly.
 :::

 <ul class="textual-steps">